dellermann/springcrm-launcher/README.md

   to the system temp directory.

+## Build

+The launcher uses [Gradle][] to build.
+In order to build the standalone application launcher, you have to perform the following steps:

+1. Ensure the SpringCRM project is in folder `../springcrm`.
+2. Build SpringCRM using `grails -Dgrails.env=standalone war` so the produced WAR file will be produced in `../springcrm/target/springcrm.war`.
+3. Run `gradle build` to build the launcher.
+4. You find the executable JAR file in `build/libs`.

 ## Licenses

 SpringCRM and the SpringCRM launcher is licensed under [GPLv3][GPL-3].
-The launcher code is based on the [Grails Standalone Plugin][GRAILS-STANDALONE] written by Burt Beckwith, licensed under [Apache 2 license][APACHE-2].
+The launcher code is based on the [Grails Standalone Plugin][Grails-Standalone] written by Burt Beckwith, licensed under [Apache 2 license][APACHE-2].

 The icons in the launcher are from the Krasimir Stefanov, licensed under GPL.